 A group of travel writers and I dined at Bogeys Bar & Restaurant, located in a cute part of Defuniak Springs, during a press trip to the area.
 The large weeknight crowd immediately impressed me.
 We admired the hand-painted mural on the second floor between a beautiful, wide stairway as we were shown to our table near the bar.
 The restaurant was tastefully decorated and it felt warm and welcoming.
 If I had been alone, I would have sat at the bar and enjoyed the company of the other guests and friendly bartender.

-Our waitress greeted the table and made cocktail and wine suggestions.
+Our waitress greeted the table and made a cocktail and wine suggestion.
 We gladly took her up on the offer.
 Bogeys Bar & Restaurant used an artsy mix of stemware, making our colorful libations even more Instagrammable.
 The Pineapple Upside Down Martini was a perfect choice for my sweet cocktail preference.
 I loved it!
 My friend Sandra’s jumbo margarita looked amazing, too.

 For appetizers, we ordered Crab Cakes, with a Cajun remoulade sauce, and Crab Stuffed Mushrooms, covered with a velvety béarnaise sauce for the table to share.
 The crab cakes were delicate and delicious, almost melting in our mouths, while the ooey-gooey mushrooms were sublime.
 It was nice having crab cakes that you could taste the crab in, and not all fillers.

 Bogey’s Impressive Main Courses and Side Dishes

 Bogeys Bar & Restaurant offered so many interesting dinner choices that deciding what to order was a chore.
 Their menu included steaks, fresh seafood, and pasta.
 Bogeys’ Fish-of-the-Day was grouper, which almost all of us ended up choosing.
 Between the four of us we ordered the Normandy (mushrooms, hearts of palm, crabmeat, roasted almonds, and creamy lemon butter sauce) and California (with grilled Portobello mushrooms and avocado slices) fish selections, Chicken Continental (with diced tomatoes, Parmesan cheese, and green onions), and Stuffed Shrimp (eight large shrimp full of blue crab stuffing).
 They all came out picture perfect and the smells were enchanting.